viperML/flaskapp/README.md

 - [ ] Add content to the templates
 - [ ] Implement CI/CD
 - [ ] Keep python dependencies updated
+- [ ] Include creation of PostgreSQL DB in Readme

 ## Deployment (for future reference)
 ```